poria-dev/poria-dev/README.md

 I enjoy building fast, modern, and responsive web applications with a strong focus on clean code, performance, and user experience.

-### 🚀 Currently

-- 🔭 Building modern React & Next.js projects
+🚀 Building production-ready React & Next.js applications

-- 🌱 Learning TypeScript and advanced JavaScript
+🌱 Currently mastering TypeScript and modern frontend architecture

-- 🎯 Improving UI/UX design and web performance
+💡 Passionate about clean UI, performance and accessibility

-- 🤝 Open to Open Source, Freelance, and Remote opportunities
+🤝 Open to Front-End, Freelance and Open Source opportunities